This article covers everything you need to know about Higher Logic Vanilla's (Vanilla) cancellation policy.

-There are four custom components to any forum:
+There are four custom components to a Vanilla community:

 - Theme or plugin done as a customer-specific customization

-Of these, the only one we do not ever provide is the config.
-This is simply because it would not help you at all (useless data & incompatible anyway).
+Of these, the only one we do not provide is the config.
+This is simply because it would not help you (the data has no value and is incompatible).

 We only provide custom themes or plugins that you created yourself, or that we created from scratch on your behalf under contract.
 If you customized one of our proprietary cloud themes via your Dashboard, we cannot assist with transitioning that theme.